Dry Needling Therapy

 Serious complications are rare but can include infection or organ puncture if performed incorrectly.

-As we have seen, there are several benefits to dry needling including pain relief, and accelerating recovery.
+• As we have seen, there are several benefits to dry needling including pain relief, and accelerating recovery.
 If you have never had dry needling done before, it can be intimidating to consider at first.
-However, at Pro-Form, our
+However, at Pro-Form, our dry needling physios provide you with proper guidance that can help ease the tensions around the procedure and give you clarity on what to expect during your first session.

 On the other hand, dry needling may not be suitable for everyone.
 It is important to let your dry needling physio know if you’re pregnant, have been diagnosed with bleeding disorders, diabetes, local infections, or if you have a fear of needles.